daniCodes1/daniCodes1/README.md

 ## What I love
 • Data-intensive systems and analytics pipelines
-• Interactive data products (maps, charts, reporting)
+• Interactive features and user-facing interfaces, such as maps and charts

 ## Favourite Coursework
-• Databases & Systems
+• Advanced Databases
 • Algorithms
 • Machine Learning
 • Artificial Intelligence